Dharma Satya Nusantara Tbk

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports to process palm oil mill effluent (POME) at Bio-CNG plant, as a source of energy to drive turbines that produce electrical energy.
+The company also reports that it treats palm oil mill effluent (POME) and repurposes it both as an organic fertiliser for oil palm plantations and as a renewable energy source for its Bio-CNG facilities.

 -